| |

 The area is hillier, and strolling the streets can lead to some great views over the roofs of the hanoks.

-view over part of Buckchon Hanok Village - all of the roofs are the traditional tiling with curved eaves.
+View of the roofs shows all traditional gray tiling with curved eaves.

 Many of these are homes, clearly higher-end homes than in Ikseon, of course.
-Some of them are being used for “home stays,” though I don’t know whether those are really people’s homes, or function more as very small hotels.
-Also amongst them are various museums and workshops catering to visitors, some of which are housed in hanoks.
-This is a very partial list:
+Some of them are being used for “home stays,” though I don’t know how many of these are really people’s homes, or function more as very small hotels.

 The day I explored Bukchon, the place that appealed to me most was the Bukchon Traditional Crafts Experience Center, which gives visitors the opportunity to try out some traditional Korean crafts: different ones each day of the week.
 On the day I visited, a Sunday, three options were available: painting a t-shirt (with a traditional drawing on it), making traditional paper slippers, or tie-dying a handkerchief.
 I chose the t-shirt.
 It was pre-printed with a design of a horse which appeared to have flames emerging from it.